Bi-Lipschitz invariance of Newton polygons along gradient canyons: Abstract

 \section{Abstract}

 We study bi-Lipschitz right-equivalence of holomorphic function germs $f:(\C^2,0)\to(\C,0)$ via polar arcs and gradient canyons.
 For a polar arc $\gamma$ we consider the Newton polygon of $f_x(X+\gamma(Y),Y)$ and define its augmentation by adjoining the point $(0,\ord f(\gamma(y),y)-1)$.
 We prove that the resulting augmented Newton polygon is constant along each gradient canyon of degree $>1$ and is invariant under bi-Lipschitz right-equivalence.
 Moreover, its compact edges decompose into a topological part and a Lipschitz part: the latter encodes, through simple intercept relations, the second-level Henry--Parusi\'nski type invariants.
-As an application we introduce the polar multiplicity of a canyon and identify it with the horizontal length of the top edge of the augmented polygon, yielding a new discrete bi-Lipschitz invariant.
+As applications, we obtain two numerical bi-Lipschitz invariants attached to a canyon: its polar multiplicity and, via the Koike--Kuo--P\u aunescu curvature formula, the total asymptotic Gaussian curvature concentrated in it.